ayekat/localdir/README.md

 Policies
 --------

-* Application history generally goes into `XDG_DATA_HOME` (see f1147a9 for the reasoning).
+* Application history generally goes into `XDG_DATA_HOME` (see commit f1147a9 for the reasoning).
 The only things that go into `XDG_LOG_HOME` are "real" logs, i.e. data that is no longer read and used by the application itself.
 The only things that go into `XDG_CACHE_HOME` are files that are non-essential and can quickly be regenerated by the application, if needed (which is both not the case for history files).

 * Applications whose configuration is mixed up with other data (or generally not supposed to be manually edited) is put into `XDG_DATA_HOME`, reason being that